Arjun-1r/ct-issue-finder/README.md

 Node js and Angular cli latest version needed.

 # Add dependencies
 As the repository doesn't contain the dependencies.
-We have to following command to download it from the npm repository.
+We have to execute following command to download it from the npm repository.

 `npm install` or `npm i`